daac-tools/trie-match/README.md

 the string each time.
 The time complexity of the above code is *O(mn)*, where *m* is the average pattern length, and *n* is the number of patterns.

-In contrast, this macro builds the following trie structure to retrieve an index of the match arm:
+In contrast, this macro builds the following trie structure to retrieve the index of the matched arm:

 ![Trie](figures/graph.svg)